unoplatform/uno.extensions/doc/07-Navigation.md

 ## What is Navigation?
 Navigation needs to encompass a range of UI concepts:
-* Navigation between pages in a Frame (forward and backwards)
+* Navigation between pages in a <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.frame" target="_blank">Frame</a> (forward and backwards)
-* Switching between menu items in a NavigationView, or between tab items in a TabBar
+* Switching between menu items in a <a href="https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.navigationview?view=winui-3.0" target="_blank">NavigationView</a>, or between tab items in a <a href="https://platform.uno/uno-toolkit/" target="_blank">TabBar</a>
-* Loading content into a ContentControl
+* Loading content into a <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.contentcontrol" target="_blank">ContentControl</a>
-* Loading and toggling visibility of child elements in a Grid
+* Loading and toggling visibility of child elements in a <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.grid" target="_blank">Grid</a>
-* Displaying a popup or flyout
+* Displaying a <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.primitives.popup" target="_blank">Popup</a> or <a href="https://docs.microsoft.com/en-us/windows/apps/design/controls/dialogs-and-flyouts/flyouts" target="_blank">Flyout</a>
-* Prompt a content dialog or message dialog
+* Prompt a <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.contentdialoghttps://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.contentdialog" target="_blank">ContentDialog</a> or <a href="https://docs.microsoft.com/en-us/uwp/api/windows.ui.popups.messagedialog" target="_blank">MessageDialog</a>

 ## What triggers Navigation?
 Navigation can be triggered for a number of reasons: